-The instant Fran closed the door Molly was engulfed by images of the Chairman with his expression of vacuous power on his face, his mane-like hair swept back, his tie tight against his collar moving with his throat as he spoke.
+The instant Fran closed the door, Molly was engulfed by images of the chairman with his expression of vacuous power, his mane-like hair swept back, his tie tight against his collar moving with his throat as he spoke.
 He was confident in a bullish way that suggested at his heart he was insecure.
-His insecurity made him dangerous, and if she was not mistaken, that was likely the source of his power and influence-not his knowledge, not his experience, but the fragility of his ego, charming when stroked, ferociously defensive when challenged.
+His insecurity made him dangerous, and if she was not mistaken, that was likely the source of his power and influence—not his knowledge, not his experience, but the fragility of his ego, charming when stroked, ferociously defensive when challenged.

 Molly closed her eyes at the image of Evelyn with her pen raised to silence her.
 Her temper rose.
 She needed to find a place to shout rude words.

 Leaving the frustrations of her meeting behind, she headed to her sanctuary, a small public garden next to the museum.
 Aptly named Museum Square, the simply designed square patch of civic ground was bordered on two sides by parked cars.
 A collection of benches placed around the inside edge of the square separated the grass from wide borders.
-A diagonal path, broken up by tree roots, stretched across splitting half way along to encircle a large horse chestnut tree.
+A diagonal path, broken up by tree roots, stretched across, splitting halfway along to encircle a large horse chestnut tree.
 This tree marked the seasons, signalling the changing patterns of the year.
 In winter, bare and stark against white skies, the tree seemed to shrink, huddled with those brave or crazy enough to stop awhile and sit.
-In spring tentative buds relaxed in the welcome return of the first rays of sunshine.
-In summer students rested against its weathered waist reading their books in the cool shade of branches laden with the soft flutter of green leaves.
-And in autumn the debris of crushed conkers bashed free from its branches litter the ground evidence of battles won and lost and of time passing as the empty husks curl and brown.
+In spring, tentative buds relaxed in the welcome return of the first rays of sunshine.
+In summer, students rested against its weathered waist reading their books, cool in the shade of branches laden with the soft flutter of green leaves.
+And in autumn, the debris of crushed conkers bashed free from its branches, littering the ground with evidence of battles won and lost and of time passing as the empty husks curled and browned.

-Basking in the calm stillness of the beautiful September day, she took off her shoes and let the grasses brush against the soles of her feet.
-Tipping her head she lifted her chin to the cloudless sky.
+Basking in the calm stillness of the beautiful September day, she took off her shoes and let the grass brush against the soles of her feet.
+She lifted her chin to the cloudless sky.
 The air was changing from the dry sandy notes of summer to the sweet musk of autumn.
-The leaves above her were fading and their greens had softened to mossy shades from vibrant lime.
+The leaves above her were fading, and their greens had softened to mossy shades from vibrant lime.
 Even the midday light beaming through the canopy seemed weaker now, less luminous, its strongest rays falling on another person sitting on another bench, in another square, in another land.

-*Now available to pre-order at the Bold Strokes Books webstore*
+*Now available to buy at the Bold Strokes Books webstore*

 © 2016 All rights reserved.
 No reproduction without written permission.